 Acknowledging the importance of inclusivity, the street market will tend to all dietary requirements.
 This includes vegan, vegetarian and gluten-free food and dinks, so that no one misses out on fun.
 It will also be fully accessible for all to attend, as well as being dog-friendly and free to attend.

 eat:Festivals has organised the street market and it is backed by Bedminster BID.
-The partnership hopes to connect the Bristol community in a celebration of local food and drink.
-Eat:Festivals is a not-for-profit that hosts one-day food festivals across the West Country.
+The partnership hopes to connect the Bristol community in a celebration of local food and drink. eat:Festivals is a not-for-profit that hosts one-day food festivals across the West Country.
 The festivals are low-cost for traders to attend, with all profit plugged straight back into local businesses.
-There will also be an eat:Nailsea on October 8 and eat:Clevedon on October 29.
+There will also be an eat:Clevedon on May 20. and eat:Portishead on August 12.

-Bristol-based traders will include: The Incredible Brewing Co, Ceylon and Beyond, King Fin, Gingerbeard Preserves, Soy Ahoy, Creamberry Artisan, Diggity Doughnuts and Dark Matters.
+Last year’s Bristol-based traders included: The Incredible Brewing Co, Ceylon and Beyond, King Fin, Gingerbeard Preserves, Soy Ahoy, Creamberry Artisan, Diggity Doughnuts and Dark Matters.
 For more information about eat:Bedminster and other events head here.